subsquid/docs/docs/sdk/tutorials/file-csv.md

 ## Objective

 This tutorial describes how to use the Subsquid indexing framework for saving processed blockchain data to local CSV files.
-The intent is to show how Subsquid SDK can be used for data analytics prototyping.
+The intent is to show how Squid SDK can be used for data analytics prototyping.

 File-based data formats like CSV are convenient for data analysis, especially in the early prototyping stages.
 This convenience motivated Subsquid Team to develop some extensions to allow saving processed data to file-based storage.